Liaoning: Agriculture

 Main agricultural products of Liaoning include maize, sorghum, and soybeans.
 The region around Dalian produces three-quarters of China's exported apples and peaches.
 Cotton is also produced.

 Liaoning's fruits include apples from Dalian and Yingkou, golden peaches from Dalian, pears from Beizhen of Jinzhou, white pears from Huludao and Suizhong, and apricots and plums from Gushan of Dandong.

 Mining

 Liaoning has the most iron, magnesite, diamond, and boron deposits among all province-level subdivisions of China.
 Liaoning is also an important source of petroleum and natural gas.
 Salt is produced along the coast.

 Oil

 Along with Liaoning's rich mineral reserves, the province also has abundant deposits of crude oil, especially in the Liaohe Oilfield.

 Industry

-Liaoning is one of China's most important industrial bases, covering a wide range of industries, such as machinery, electronics, metal refining, petroleum, chemical industries, construction materials, coal, and so on.
+Liaoning is one of China's most important industrial bases, covering a wide range of industries, including shipbuilding, machinery, electronics, metal refining, petroleum, chemical industries, construction materials and coal.

-The sea off Dalian abounds with quality seafood, such as abalones, sea cucumbers, scallops, prawns, crabs, and sea urchins.
-The big fish of Dandong, the jellyfish of Yingkou, and the clams of Panjin are known worldwide for their good tastes right from the sea and in products made in Liaoning for export domestically and internationally.
+The sea off Dalian abounds with quality seafood, such as abalone, sea cucumber, scallops, prawns, crabs, and sea urchins.
+The big fish of Dandong, the jellyfish of Yingkou, and the clams of Panjin are known worldwide for their taste fresh from the sea, and in products made for domestic and international export.